Degree outcomes statement

 2. Assessment and marking practices

-The standard of assessment is assured by ensuring it is conducted according to the relevant sector reference points, primarily the Frameworks for Higher Education Qualifications of UK Degree Awarding Bodies (FHEQ) in terms of the threshold standards required for an honours degree; this is reflected in the university’s academic regulations.
-Where Professional, Statutory and Regulatory Bodies (PSRBs) expect different requirements these are approved centrally and held in faculty registers.
+The standard of assessment is assured by ensuring it is conducted according to the relevant sector reference points, primarily the Sector-Recognised Standards; this is reflected in the university’s academic regulations.
+Where Professional, Statutory and Regulatory Bodies (PSRBs) have additional requirements, these are approved centrally and held in faculty registers.

-Marking consistency is supported by a university-wide Assessment and Feedback Policy which includes mark descriptors which can be adapted to suit individual subject areas.
+Marking consistency is supported by a university-wide Assessment and Feedback Policy, and mark descriptors which can be adapted to suit individual subject areas.
 Any changes must be proposed and approved by the Academic Quality Committee and, ultimately, the Academic Board.
-Staff involved in marking students’ work have access to faculty-based committees and forums which focus on learning and teaching issues, and academics new to teaching are supported by specific training and development offered through Learning and Organisational Development (PgCert Academic PracticeEffective Learning and Teaching at DMU
+Academics who are new to teaching are supported by specific training and development offered through the Centre for Academic Innovation and Teaching Excellence (CAITE).

-Oversight of assessment rigor is supported by the recruitment of suitability qualified external examiners, using the criteria in the Quality Assurance Agency’s (QAA) guidance on External Expertise.
+Oversight of assessment rigour is supported by the recruitment of suitability qualified external examiners, using the criteria of the Quality Assurance Agency’s (QAA) guidance on External Expertise.
 Examiners undertake a complete induction programme to understand marking rubrics, academic regulations and degree algorithms.
 Inexperienced examiners are assigned a more experienced mentor.
 (Guide to External Examining)

 3. Academic governance